MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

     1. [Omnichannel Power Virtual Agents extension](https://appsource.microsoft.com/product/dynamics-365/mscrm.omnichannelpvaextension)
     1. [Omnichannel voice Power Virtual Agents extension](https://appsource.microsoft.com/product/dynamics-365/mscrm.omnichannelvoicepvaextension)

->[!IMPORTANT]
+> [!IMPORTANT]
->You must install the [Omnichannel Power Virtual Agents Extension](https://appsource.microsoft.com/product/dynamics-365/mscrm.omnichannelpvaextension) for all omnichannel hand off scenarios.
+> You must install the [Omnichannel Power Virtual Agents Extension](https://appsource.microsoft.com/product/dynamics-365/mscrm.omnichannelpvaextension) for all omnichannel hand off scenarios.
+>
->If you don't have all three extension solutions installed, you will get a message in the UI indicating that "You don't have access to all the required variables and actions."
-You will see this message even if you only need the Omnichannel Power Virtual Agents Extension for text-based hand-off.
+> If you don't have all three extensions installed, you will get a message in the UI indicating that "You don't have access to all the required variables and actions".
+You'll see this message even if you only need the Omnichannel Power Virtual Agents Extension for text-based hand-off.
 You can ignore the message if you don't need the voice and telephony extensions.

 ## Connect omnichannel to your Power Virtual Agents bot